diploma-sdc-2025/project-documentation/docs/01-project-overview/problem-and-goals.md

 **What:** Traditional chess has barriers for casual engagement (high skill floor, long matches, punishing mistakes, low variety), while popular auto-battlers lack the universally understood mechanics and units of chess.
 There is no clear bridge between these audiences.

-**Why:** This limits chess accessibility for casual/mobile play and leaves a market gap for a strategy game that is both familiar and replayable.
+**Why:** This limits chess accessibility for casual play and leaves a market gap for a strategy game that is both familiar and replayable.
 For the diploma, it also provides a suitable domain to demonstrate backend architecture skills, persistence, deployment, analytics, documentation, and testing.

 ### Pain Points